elifTech/PoC-marketing-automation/README.md

 Created docker images for easy deployment.

 ## DB
 Relations between profiles and lists are stored as a graph in the arangodb.
-Each profile points to the corresponding lists.
+There are edges from profiles to lists.
 Arangodb gives us nice query language for finding associations in a graph.
 Profiles and lists by themselves are stored as documents in corresponding collections.